 It cooks in the oven in 30 minutes, and while you wait, you can make the orange curd.

 We tested this cake with both all-purpose flour and whole wheat flour.
-Both versions are great, but in my personal opinion, all-purpose flour is best if you want a cake that is more dessert-like, or if you serve it to non-vegans that are not used to more wholesome flavours.
+Both versions are great, but in my personal opinion, all-purpose flour is best if you want a cake that is more dessert-like, or if you serve it to non-vegans that are not used to more wholesome flavors.

-On the other hand, whole wheat flour is best for a cake that you want to eat for breakfast or that you want to serve to your kids, and get them used to whole-some flavours.
+On the other hand, whole wheat flour is best for a cake that you want to eat for breakfast or that you want to serve to your kids, and get them used to whole-some flavors.

 Also, this cake is delicious both with the orange curd filling and without.